 The last two Samsung product launches beamed into New Zealand live from the USA rate among some of the most excruciating and embarrassing product launches I’ve ever had to endure.
 Not sitting through that kind of torture is a blessing.

 Samsung sells more smartphones than any other company.
 It makes nice hardware.
 The Galaxy S5 is one of the best Android phones you can buy.
 Samsung’s smartphones and tablets are fine.
 They should speak for themselves, but that’s not how Samsung’s marketing works.

-Frankly the Galaxy S5 user interface is a horrible mess.
+The Galaxy S5 user interface is a mess.

 Three statistics illustrate that the Samsung Galaxy S5 was not a success.

 - First, as Chris Keall says in his story, the Galaxy S5 fell 40 percent short of Samsung’s expectations.
 You can forgive a company for being a little optimistic, but being 40 percent off of a sales forecast is disastrous.

 - Second, Samsung’s profits continue to drop.
 The company has told investors there’s a problem with increased competition in smartphones.
 Apple, on the other hand, is making increased profits from smartphones.

 - Third, prices for the Galaxy S5 have fallen fast.
 When the phone first appeared less than a year ago the recommended retail price was NZ$1100.
 Today you can buy Samsung Galaxy S5 for NZ$650.